Hilbert valued fractionally integrated autoregressive moving average processes with long memory operators: Introduction

 \section{Introduction}

-The study of weakly-stationary time series valued in a separable Hilbert space has been an active field of research in the past decades.
-For example, ARMA processes have been discussed in \cite{bosq00, spangenberg_strictly_2013, klepsch_prediction_2017}, a spectral theory is constructed in \cite{panaretos13, panaretos13Cramer, these-tavakoli-2015} and several estimation methods have been studied in \cite{hormann2010weaklydependent, horvath2012inference, hoermann15, horvath-clt,KOKOSZKA-review, BERKES2016150, kokozska2019-inv, VANDELFT2019}.
-However, the literature mainly focuses on short-memory processes and the study of long-memory processes valued in a separable Hilbert space is a more recent topic, see \cite{rackauskas2011,characiejus2013central,CHARACIEJUS20142605, duker_limit_2018, Li-long-memory-2020}.
-In particular, in \cite[Section 4]{Li-long-memory-2020}, the authors propose a generalization of the fractionally integrated autoregressive moving average (often shortened as ARFIMA but we prefer to use the abbreviation \fiarma\ for reasons that will be made explicit in \Cref{rem-def-fiarma-fiarma}) processes to the case of \emph{curve} (or \emph{functional}) time series.
-In short, they consider the functional case in which the Hilbert space is an $L^2$ space of real valued functions defined on some compact subset $\mathcal{C}$ of $\rset$, and they introduce the time series $(X_t)_{t\in\zset}$ valued in this Hilbert space defined by
+Over the past several decades, the study of weakly stationary time series valued in a separable Hilbert space has been an active field of research.
+For example, functional ARMA processes were discussed in \cite{bosq00, spangenberg_strictly_2013, klepsch_prediction_2017}, a spectral theory was detailed in \cite{panaretos13, panaretos13Cramer, these-tavakoli-2015} and several estimation methods were studied in \cite{hormann2010weaklydependent, horvath2012inference, hoermann15, horvath-clt,KOKOSZKA-review, BERKES2016150, kokozska2019-inv, VANDELFT2019}.
+However, these references mainly focus on short memory processes.
+The study of long memory processes valued in a separable Hilbert space is a more recent topic as seen in \cite{rackauskas2011,characiejus2013central,characiejus2014operator, duker_limit_2018, Li-long-memory-2020}.
+More specifically, in \cite[Section~4]{Li-long-memory-2020}, the fractionally integrated autoregressive moving average (often abbreviated as ARFIMA, but we prefer to use \fiarma\ for reasons that will be made explicit in \Cref{rem-def-fiarma-fiarma}) processes are generalized to the case of \emph{curve}, or \emph{functional}, time series.
+In short, the authors consider the functional case in which the Hilbert space is an $L^2$ space of real valued functions defined on a compact subset of $\rset$, say $[0,1]$, and they introduce the time series $(X_t)_{t\in\zset}$ valued in this Hilbert space defined by

-where $-1/2 < d < 1/2$, $B$ is the backshift operator on $\rset^\zset$, and $Y_t$ is a functional ARMA process.
-As pointed out in \cite[Remark 9]{Li-long-memory-2020}, taking the same $d$ for all $v\in\mathcal{C}$ in~(\ref{eq:farima-robinson-fiarma}) is very restrictive compared to other long memory processes recently introduced, for instance in \cite{characiejus2013central, CHARACIEJUS20142605}, where they consider long-memory processes of the form
+where $-1/2 < d < 1/2$ and $Y_t$ is a functional ARMA process.
+As pointed out in \cite[Remark 9]{Li-long-memory-2020}, taking the same $d$ for all $v\in[0,1]$ in~(\ref{eq:farima-robinson-fiarma}) is highly restrictive compared to other long memory processes recently introduced.
+For instance in \cite{characiejus2013central,characiejus2014operator}, they consider long memory processes of the form